pamasol/Lehrlingsprojekt-Nibo-Burger/README.md

 The following 5 tasks must be mastered, whereas the apprentice can choose the order by himself.

-### 5m straightforward
+### Round trip
-The robot should move exactly 5 meters without any longitudinal and lateral deviation.
+The robot should move 1.5m or more in one direction, turn 180° and move back to its origin.

 ### Fraidy cat
 The robot should avoid obstacles to the right or left as shown in [this video](https://youtu.be/c-cpGMVMM1k).